dishbreak/kubernetes-lab/README.md

 $
 ```

-So, we've got a volume where the redis pod can persis data, but the redis software isn't making use of it yet.
+So, we've got a volume where the redis pod can persist data, but the redis software isn't making use of it yet.
 Hmm.
 What to do?

 # Step 7: Configure Redis with a ConfigMap